zhijieshi/cse3666/misc/myhdl.md

 mkdir p:\venv3
 ```

-* Use Python to run venv and create the virtual environment.
+* Run venv to create the virtual environment.
 You may have to
   use `python3` or `python` to start Python on your computer.

 ```